Helping Stelloa bring AI into the job search

 Stelloa is an AI engine for tech hiring and job matching in Denmark, matching candidates with the most relevant opportunities.
 Job seekers can browse and apply via the mobile app, and companies get a thorough job application manager.

 I was hired as a consultant to design the end-to-end experience: information architecture, all user flows, a B2C mobile app, a B2B desktop dashboard, and a base design system.
+All in 10 days.
+What a ride!

 The brief